 This article looks at the Top Ten Fitness Tracker Smartwatches, for children over the age of eight years old.
 It looks at the advantages and disadvantages of them so that you can make an informed decision about the best one to buy to meet your needs.

 - 4. Fitbit Ace 3 Kids Activity Tracker

 - 6. Huawei Band 4 Pro All-in-One Fitness Activity Tracker

 - 7. VTech Kidizoom Smartwatch DX2

 - 9. ProGrace Kids’ Smartwatch with Fitness Tracker

 - Fitness Tracker Smartwatches for Kids – Which is the best?

 Whilst this isn’t specifically marketed as such, it’s an ideal device for children as it’s waterproof and can be used in showers and swimming pools.
 We think it deserves a top spot on this list of fitness tracker smartwatches for kids.

-This smartwatch and fitness tracker is bright and colourful with various Disney designs (Mickey Mouse, Princesses, Spider Man, Star Wars) for the buckled watch-strap.
-It’s highly durable, and water resistant.
+This smartwatch and fitness tracker is bright and colorful with various Disney designs (Mickey Mouse, Princesses, Spider Man, Star Wars) for the buckled watch strap.
+It’s highly durable and water-resistant.
 The battery should last for a year – but it’s been reported to be around half that depending on use.
-Parents can monitor their children’s steps, sleep and activity via their mobile phone and can award points for doing tasks.
+Parents can monitor their children’s steps, sleep and activity via their mobile phones and can award points for doing tasks.
 When children have done one hour of activity per day they advance in a game and their activity unlocks adventures.
 This smartwatch does not have GPS, and some reviewers have commented that the screen is a little bit dark, but this seems to be a common complaint across various brands of smartwatches.

 3. YAMAY Fitness Trackers